 If you’re able to entertain your audience with personal anecdotes, customer stories of success and interesting, relevant information that adds value to their life or business, you’ll have no problem fostering a presence of engagement.
-Engage with other business by reaching out on social networks, beginning discussions in forums and groups, and holding dialogues via the network.
-Let your customers, clients, partners and employees know where your business is online.
-Social media platforms are not one way streets and small businesses who take the first step in reaching out will find greater success than those that don’t.
+Engage with other businesses by reaching out on social networks, beginning discussions in forums and groups, and holding dialogues via the network.
+Let your customers, clients, partners, and employees know where your business is online.
+Social media platforms are not one-way streets and small businesses who take the first step in reaching out will find greater success than those that don’t.

-Setting up a small business social media strategy isn’t easy, but having a solid foundation with the basics and your approach are a great place to start.
+Setting up a small business social media strategy isn’t easy, but having a solid foundation with the basics and your approach is a great place to start.
 Share, curate and create content that will educate your audience.
 Entertain them with “Behind the Scenes” anecdotes and customer success stories.
 Engage in conversations and take the first step in reaching out.
-Doing these three things will allow you to setup your small business social strategy for success.
+Doing these three things will allow you to set up your small business social strategy for success.